A New York youth center is bringing inner city kids back to their communities through music.

 The center connects with about 4,000 kids a week, Harris said.

-The organization, which also has a band, encourages young people to write their own songs of hope, love and inspiration.
+The organization, which also has a band, encourages young people to write their own songs of hope, love, and inspiration.
+These songs are often debuted on the band’s summer tours.

 “I get to spend the summer spending time with my family and spreading good messages through our songs,” youth singer Beatrice Cardona said.